Randy Hutchison

-Randy Hutchison (born August 25, 1948 - Newport News, Virginia, USA) is a retired NASCAR Winston Cup Series driver who raced a grand total of 1299 laps and 590.2 mi in his career.
+Randy Hutchison (born August 25, 1948 at Newport News, Virginia, USA) is a retired NASCAR Winston Cup Series driver who raced a grand total of 1299 laps and 590.2 mi in his career.
 While his career was brief, Hutchison is most notable for his only top-ten finish at the 1971 Sandlapper 200.
 This driver had an average career start of 18th place and a career average finish of 19th place.